 Imagine leaping from a plane: the sudden blast of air, the fear and excitement, free-falling at about 200 kilometres an hour before you pull the cord and release your parachute.
 New Zealand’s first parachute jump was made in 1922, and the sport has been popular since the 1950s.
 Skydivers sometimes perform acrobatics while they are in free fall.

 Hang gliding and paragliding

 A hang glider is a simple aluminium frame with two wings.
-Launching from a cliff, the pilot hangs in a harness and uses his or her weight to catch the wind and change direction.
-The sport began in the 1970s in New Zealand.
+Launching himself from a cliff, the pilot hangs in a harness and uses his or her weight to catch the wind and change direction.
+The sport begani n New Zealand in the 1970s.

-A paraglider has no frame – just one wing that fills with air, and a harness.
+A paraglider has no frame – just a wing that fills with air, and a harness.
 Paragliders are easy to carry and can be launched from high mountains.
-Kiwi mountaineer Rob Hall made the first flight from Mt Cook in 1986.
+Kiwi mountaineer Rob Hall made the first flight from Aoraki/Mt Cook in 1986.